 Before I get into the differences of the Forerunner 45 and 245, here’s what they have in common.

-- No open water swimming: neither watch tracks open water swimming, so they’re not great for triathletes.
-If you need open water swimming, I’d recommend the COROS APEX, which is the same price point as the Forerunner 245.
-You might also try the Forerunner 745 or 945, which are more expensive.
+No open water swimming: neither watch tracks open water swimming, so they’re not great for triathletes.
+If you need open water swimming, I’d recommend the COROS PACE 2, which retails at $200.
+You might also try the Forerunner 255, 745, or 945, which are more expensive.

 Reasons to Pick to Forerunner 245